Seiji Ozawa

 Seiji Ozawa (小澤 征爾, Ozawa Seiji) was a Japanese conductor known internationally for his work as music director of the Toronto Symphony Orchestra, the San Francisco Symphony, and especially the Boston Symphony Orchestra (BSO), where he served from 1973 for 29 years.
 After conducting the Vienna New Year's Concert in 2002, he was director of the Vienna State Opera until 2010.
 In Japan, he founded the Saito Kinen Orchestra in 1984, their festival in 1992, and the Tokyo Opera Nomori in 2005.

 Ozawa rose to fame after he won the 1959 Besançon competition.
 He was invited by Charles Munch, then the music director of the BSO, for the following year to Tanglewood, the orchestra's summer home, where he studied with Munch and Pierre Monteux.
 Winning the festival's Koussevitzky Prize earned him a scholarship with Herbert von Karajan and the Berlin Philharmonic and brought him to the attention of Leonard Bernstein, who made him his assistant with the New York Philharmonic in 1961.
 He became artistic director of the festival and education program in Tanglewood in 1970, together with Gunther Schuller.
 In 1994, the new main hall there was named after him.

+During the cold war era Ozawa's "Concerts for Peace" at the United Nations General Assembly, the National Cathedral, and in the city of Hiroshima helped to raise public awareness about the risks associated with the proliferation of nuclear weapons.